Eswar-guggilam/Unix-Tools/Vim-editor-guid.md

 - **Basic Search:**
     - `/pattern`: Search forward for the pattern.
         - Ex: `/ws-var1`: to find ws-var in the program.
+    - `/string1.*string2`: Search for the string, starting with 'string1' & ending with 'string2'.
+        - Ex: `/ws.*out`: To find the string starting with 'ws' & ending with 'out' (Ex: ws-stmt-out-num)
     - `?pattern`: Search backwards for the pattern.
         - Ex: ` ?ws-var`: to find ws-var from down.
     - `n`: Find the next match.